-Aerospace medicine is the occupational medicine of the flight environment.
-It concerns the intersection of human physiology and pathophysiology with the stressors and exposures of aviation and space flight.
-It is a preventive medicine discipline that requires the tools of public health, expert clinical acumen and fluent interpersonal skills in order to optimally protect aircrew, passengers, and the public.
+Aerospace medicine concerns the intersection of human physiology and pathophysiology with the stressors and exposures encountered in aviation and space flight.
+It is a preventive medicine discipline that requires the tools of public health, expert clinical acumen, and fluent interpersonal skills to optimally protect aircrew, passengers, and the public.

-- Health management of individuals working in all aerospace environments
+- Health management of individuals working in aerospace environments

 - Comprehension of care and safety issues in aeromedical transport

 - Assessing human factors and ergonomic concepts in the aerospace environment